 CAUTION: Risk of excessive refrigerant line pressure.
-Can cause tubing and component rupture resulting in equipment damage and personal injury.
+Can cause equipment damage or injury resulting from tubing and component rupture.
 Do not close off the refrigerant-line isolation valve for repairs unless a pressure-relief valve is field- installed in the line between the isolation valve and the check valve.
 The pressure-relief valve must be rated 5% to 10% higher than the system-design pressure.
 An increase in ambient temperature can cause the pressure of the isolated refrigerant to rise and exceed the system-design pressure rating (marked on the unit nameplate).

-Risk of improper power-supply connection. it can cause damage to the equipment and loss of warranty coverage.
-Prior to connecting any equipment to a main or alternate power source (for example: back-up generator systems) for start-up, commissioning, testing, or normal operation, ensure that these sources are correctly adjusted to the nameplate voltage and frequency of all equipment to be connected.
+Risk of improper power-supply connection.
+Can cause equipment damage and loss of warranty coverage.
+Prior to connecting any equipment to a main or alternate power source (for example back-up generator systems) for start-up, commissioning, testing, or normal operation, ensure that these sources are correctly adjusted to the nameplate voltage and frequency of all equipment to be connected.
 In general, power-source voltages should be stabilized and regulated to within ±10% of the load nameplate nominal voltage.
 Also, ensure that no three-phase sources are single-phased at any time.

-The 96VA transformer default wiring is orange cable (230V to 24V).
-If the unit rated voltage is 208V, a properly trained and qualified electrician must change the transformer wiring from orange to red cable (208V to 24V).
-See section Connecting Communication Cables on page 42
+The 96 VA transformer default wiring is orange cable (230 V to 24 V).
+If the unit rated voltage is 208 V, a properly trained and qualified electrician must change the transformer wiring from orange to red cable (208 V to 24 V).
+See section Connecting Communication Cables on page 46

 Risk of oil contamination with water.
-It can cause damage to the equipment.
+Can cause equipment damage.
 The unit require the use of PVE (FV50S) oil.
 PVE oil absorbs water at a much faster rate when exposed to air than previously used oils.
 Because water is the enemy of a reliable refrigeration system, extreme care must be used when opening systems during installation or service.
 If water is absorbed into the PVE oil, it will not be easily removed and will not be removed through the normal evacuation process.
 If the oil is too wet, it may require an oil change.
 PVE oils also have a property that makes them act as a solvent in a refrigeration system.
 Maintaining system cleanliness is extremely important because the oil will tend to bring any foreign matter back to the compressor.

 Risk of improper refrigerant charging.
-It can cause damage to the equipment.
+Can cause equipment damage.
 Refrigerant charge must be weighed into air-cooled compressorized systems before they are started.
-Starting compressors without proper refrigerant charging can cause the compressors to operate at less than 5°F (-15°C) evaporator temperature and at less than 20 psig (138 kPa).
+Starting compressors without proper refrigerant charging can cause the compressors to operate at less than 5 °F (-15 °C) evaporator temperature and at less than 20 psig (138 kPa).
 Operation for extended periods at less than 20 psig (138 kPa) can cause premature compressor failure.